Martiniks/rsschool-cv-2021/cv.md

 ##Languages:
 * Russian - Native
-* Ukrainian - А1 – начальный
+* Ukrainian - А1 – Elementary
-* Polish - В1 – средний
+* Polish - В1 – Intermediate
-* English -  A2 (I have some speaking practice in Germany)
+* English -  A2 -Pre-Intermediate
+  (I have some speaking practice in Germany)